-The asylum ‘lottery’ – an insider’s view
+Asylum whistleblower: Decisions are a ‘lottery’

 Every day Alex reads the case files of people who have fled armed conflict.
 People who have been persecuted because of their politics, race, religion or sexuality.
 People who have experienced torture and sexual violence.

-It's his job to decide whether these people, all asylum seekers, should be allowed to stay in the UK or deported.
+It's his job to decide whether these people, all asylum seekers, should be allowed to stay in the UK or be deported.

 And yet, when he walks into work, he is greeted by a scene that wouldn't look out of place at a call centre selling double glazing.
 A leader board hangs on the wall displaying who is hitting their targets and who isn't, and performance managers pace the floor asking for updates on progress as often as once an hour.